Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Chargers stats and trends

+- In Los Angeles' 11 games this year, it has five wins against the spread.

-- The Chargers have covered the spread once this season when underdogs by 3 points or more (in two chances).
+- This season, the Chargers have one against the spread win in two games as an underdog of 3 points or more.

-- Los Angeles' games this year have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).
+- Los Angeles' games this year have hit the over four times in 11 opportunities (36.4%).

-- Los Angeles is 4-2 against the spread and 5-1 overall in games when it records more than 20.5 points.
+- Los Angeles is 4-2 against the spread and 5-1 overall when the team puts up more than 20.5 points.

-- The Chargers have 12 giveaways this season, while the Bengals have 14 takeaways.
+- The Chargers have turned the ball over 12 times, two fewer times than the Bengals have forced turnovers (14).

 Home and road insights

-- Cincinnati has covered the spread twice at home, and is 3-2 overall there, this year.
+- At home this season, Cincinnati has two wins against the spread and is 3-2 overall.

-- The Bengals have one win ATS (1-1) as 3-point favorites or more at home.
+- At home, as 3-point favorites or greater, the Bengals have one win ATS (1-1).

-- This year, in five home games, Cincinnati has hit the over three times.
+- In five home games this year, Cincinnati has hit the over three times.

-- In away games, Los Angeles is 3-2 against the spread, and 3-2 overall.
+- On the road, Los Angeles is 3-2 against the spread, and 3-2 overall.

 - Away from home, the Chargers are winless ATS (0-1) as 3-point underdogs or more.

-- This year, in five road games, Los Angeles has gone over the total once.
+- In five away games this year, Los Angeles has hit the over once.

 Powered by Data Skrive.